elan-ev/vosk-cli/README.md

 # vosk-cli

-This python package serves as an Vosk interface for Opencast, to generate subtitles (WebVVT files) from Video and Audio sources.
+This python package serves as an Vosk interface for Opencast.
+It allows to generate subtitles (WebVVT files) from Video and Audio sources via Vosk.

 ## installation